-Virus fears close down France’s Louvre Museum
+Virus fears close down France’s famed Louvre Museum

-PARIS (AP) — The spreading coronavirus epidemic shut down France’s Louvre Museum on Sunday, with workers who guard its famous trove of artworks fearful of being contaminated by the museum’s flow of visitors from around the world.
+PARIS (AP) — The spreading coronavirus epidemic shut down France’s Louvre Museum on Sunday, with workers who guard its famous trove of artworks fearful of being contaminated by the museum’s flow of tourists from around the world.

+Almost three-quarters of the Louvre’s 9.6 million visitors last year came from abroad.
+The world’s most popular museum welcomes tens of thousands of fans daily in Paris.

-“We are very worried because we have visitors from everywhere,” said Andre Sacristin, a Louvre employee and union representative for its staffers.
+“We are very worried because we have visitors from everywhere,” said Andre Sacristin, a Louvre employee and union representative.

 “The risk is very, very, very great,” he said in a phone interview.
 While there are no known virus infections among the museum’s 2,300 workers, “it’s only a question of time,” he said.

 A short statement from the Louvre said a staff meeting about virus prevention efforts stopped the museum from opening as scheduled Sunday morning.

-Would-be visitors were still waiting Sunday afternoon to get inside the world’s most visitedmuseum.
-Almost three-quarters of the Louvre’s 9.6 million visitors last year came from abroad.
+Amid intermittent rain, would-be visitors waited to get inside, but the Louvre later announced it would not open at all on Sunday.

 “We waited for about 3 hours before giving up,” he told The Associated Press.
 “It was incredibly disappointing.”

-The shutdown followed a government decision Saturday to ban indoor public gatherings of more than 5,000 people.
+The shutdown followed a French government decision Saturday to ban indoor public gatherings of more than 5,000 people.

-Sacristin said new measure exacerbated the fears of Louvre workers that they might be in danger of contamination, because the museum welcomes tens of thousands of visitors each day.
-Also worrying staffers is that museum workers from northern Italy are now visiting the Louvre.
-They have come to collect works by Leonardo da Vinci that were loaned for a major exhibition, he said.
+Sacristin said the new measure banning large indoor gatherings exacerbated the fears of Louvre workers that they might be in danger of contamination.
+Louvre staffers were also concerned about museum workers from northern Italy who had come to the museum to collect works by Leonardo da Vinci that were loaned for a major exhibition, he said.

+Italy, with over 1,600 coronavirus cases and 34 deaths, has been the epicenter of the outbreak in Europe.

+France raised its number of reported cases to 130 on Sunday, 30 more than the day before.
+More than half of France’s regions now have at least one case, and the new patients include one in the Caribbean island of Guadeloupe, the first in France’s overseas territories.
+Two people with the virus have died in France, and 12 have recovered, the director of the national health agency Jerome Salomon said Sunday.

+Most case can be traced to growing clusters around the country or to people who traveled to virus-hit areas, but authorities are investigating 23 cases whose origin is not yet clear.

-Another meeting about virus prevention is scheduled for Monday between union representatives and the museum management, said Sacristin, who will be taking part.
+Another meeting about virus prevention at the Louvre is scheduled for Monday between union representatives and the museum management.

-He said museum visitors should be subjected to health checks to protect staffers and if any cases of coronavirus contamination are confirmed “then the museum should be closed.”
+Sacristin, who will be taking part, said museum visitors should be subjected to health checks to protect staffers and if any cases of coronavirus contamination are confirmed “then the museum should be closed.”

 Workers have asked for masks to be distributed but so far have been given only an alcohol-based solution to disinfect their hands, he said.